 Secondly, the process of getting someone to become a fan and supporter of your music, which I like to call a fan funnel, is much longer now because there’s just so much noise and options.
 This means not everyone who follows you is a true fan or even a regular fan.
 It’s one thing to identify who your target audience is, but establishing a fan relationship can take more time in today’s digital world.

-I know I’ve followed a lot of musicians and artists who have caught my attention based off their brand or hearing a song, but I wouldn’t consider myself a “fan” necessarily.
+I know I’ve followed a lot of musicians and artists who have caught my attention based on their brand or hearing a song, but I wouldn’t consider myself a “fan” necessarily.
 I may stream their music and might follow them on Spotify, but I wouldn’t pay money to buy their merch or see them perform live.

 Logic is a good example.
 I followed him for many years and liked some of his songs early in his career.
 I didn’t become a true fan until years later when I began to better understand him as a person through social media posts and content not exactly related to his music.
 Because I understand him better as a brand, I’m paying for tickets to see him and buying merch.

 Everyone’s experience and process of being a fan is going to vary.
-Niching down and honing into the specifics is the best way to improve your chances of finding your minimum viable audience and 1,000 true fans to grow a fanbase.
+Niching down and honing into the specifics is the best way to improve your chances of finding your minimum viable audience and 1,000 true fans to establish the foundation of a fanbase.

 Why Focus on a Niche